athwaites/autorip/README.md

 # autorip
-Daemon for automatically titling and ripping optical media.
+Scripts for automatically titling and ripping optical media when inserted, ejecting at completion.